 Samuel D. Isaly is the Managing Partner of OrbiMed Advisors.
 Mr. Isaly is one of the world's most recognized healthcare fund managers and has been active in global healthcare investing and analysis since 1968 when he joined Chase Manhattan Bank in New York.
 During his career, Mr. Isaly has been a pharmaceutical analyst with Chase Manhattan Bank, Merrill Lynch, Legg Mason, and S.G.
 Warburg.
 Mr. Isaly launched OrbiMed's asset management business in 1989.
 Mr. Isaly has a B.A. in Economics from Princeton University and a M. Sc.
 (Econ.) from The London School of Economics.

-In his off time, Johnson is an avid adventurer and explorer.
-He has climbed some of the tallest peaks in the world, raced in the African desert and built a snow cave in the Arctic.
-He is a pilot, a husband, a father of three and a children's book author.
+Johnson is an avid adventurer.
+He has climbed some of the highest peaks in the world, raced in the African desert, explored an active volcano and built a snow cave in the Arctic.
+He is a pilot, the father of three and a children's book author.